Hands-on Gear Review

 Comfort & Mobility

-The fit and cut of the jacket are well thought out and testers found the Oracle to be comfortable and uninhibiting during long reaches and awkward movement.
-It layered well, and the waistline didn’t ride up too much when we raised our arms keeping our bodies covered and dry.
+The fit and cut of the jacket are well thought out, and testers found the Oracle to be comfortable and uninhibiting during long reaches and awkward movement.
+It layers well, and the waistline didn’t ride up too much when the arms are raised, which keeps the body covered and dry.

-Aside from comfort and mobility, we thought the Oracle just looked good.
+Aside from comfort and mobility, we think the Oracle just looks good.
 It fit really well and generally lacked the boxy look that many rain shells have.
+We would not be embarrassed to be seen around town in this piece.

 Weight & Bulk

-While the Oracle packs down nice and small inside one of the pockets all the features of this jacket make it heavy.
+All these features come as a cost, however, and that is weight.
+While the Oracle packs down nice and small inside one of the pockets, all the features of this jacket make it heavy.
 At 17.9 ounces it is the heaviest rain shell that we tested, making it not suitable for light and fast endeavors.
-Additionally, when packed up inside its pocket it was one of the larger “packages” of all the jackets that we tested.
-If you seek a light rain shell with a minimalist design, look elsewhere, the Oracle might be more accurately described as a packable hardshell rather than a rain shell.
+Additionally, when packed up inside its pocket, it was one of the larger “packages” of all the jackets.
+If you seek a light rain shell with a minimalist design, look elsewhere, perhaps towards the Top Pick winning Montane Minimus Jacket. the Oracle might be more accurately described as a packable hardshell rather than a rain shell.

-Any activity in wet or rainy conditions; around town use.
-Since this jacket has a fully lined collar it could also comfortably cross over as a shell for skiing or other winter activities, but layer up.
-As with all rain jackets, breathability is poor so layer with a synthetic base layer in high intensity adventures or suffer the clammy consequences.
+This jacket all perform during any activity in wet or rainy conditions, and is particularly well-suited to around town use.
+Since this jacket has a fully lined collar, it comfortably crosses over as a shell for skiing or other winter activities, but you will need to layer up underneath.
+As with all rain jackets, breathability is relatively poor, so layer with a synthetic base layer during high intensity adventures or suffer the clammy consequences.

 Compare this product side-by-side to top competitors >